 Growth in long term value will be measured by a sustainable appreciation in the share price and when appropriate by dividend payments.

 Key challenges and how they will be addressed:

 Exploration for and production of oil & gas are inherently high risk ventures.
-The Annual Report and Financial Statements sets out the principal risks and our approach to manage and mitigate these risks.
+The Financial Statements sets out the principal risks and our approach to manage and mitigate these risks.

 In addition, the Company is subject to various risks relating to political, economic, environmental, legal, social, regulatory, business and financial matters.
 Risk assessment and evaluation is an essential part of the Company’s planning and an important aspect of the Company’s internal control system.

 Principle 2: Seek to understand and meet shareholder needs and expectations

 The Company communicates with its shareholders principally via RNS announcements, its website, formal company meetings and periodic investor presentations.
 The need to treat all shareholders fairly by not selectively releasing price sensitive information, however, often limits our ability to provide the answers many investors seek.